 Xlendi Bay is a beautiful little alcove of beach and fishing boats, surrounded by hotels and homes all around.
 During our off-season visit, there were only a few families enjoying the quiet rocky beach.
 I’ve been told come summertime, this area will be especially crowded with tourists.
 I’m glad we checked it out early!

-To the right of the bay, there’s a staircase cut into the cliff, allowing easy access to even better views from up above.
+To the right of the bay, there’s a staircase cut into the cliff.
+This allows easy access to even better views from up above.

 Keep walking along that path and you’ll see a vibrant blue gate that was, luckily, open when we were there.
 I don’t know if it ever closes, but I imagine bad weather would cause the locals to block off further access.